 Snoring, as you know can be a big problem for your partner.
 But, there is a solution for that, and it’s not some complicated machine or a mouthpiece.
 In most cases of light snoring, it’s just a matter of finding the right pillow and head elevation.

-If you are a side sleeper, you will rarely snore anyway, so this is a back sleeper problem most of the time.
-Slightly elevating your head is good, but it can cause neck pain in the long run.
-This is why we want memory foam more than any other type for this, to help your neck and head with pressure relief while it still helps with snoring.
+Side sleepers and stomach sleepers will rarely snore anyway, so this is a back sleeper problem most of the time.
+If you're a back sleeper, slightly elevating your head is good, but it can cause neck pain in the long run.
+This is why we recommend a memory foam pillow more than any other option for this, to help your neck and head with pressure relief while it still helps with snoring.

 - InteVision Foam Wedge

 One of the most common causes of neck pain is your mattress and old or improper pillows.
 Although there could be many underlying conditions, so it’s advised that you consult a doctor before making any decision.
 Many people make a mistake and do not consider their preferred sleeping position and weight, which could lead to further neck strain.

 - Stomach sleepers require lower loft (almost flat) so that your neck doesn’t get curved.

 - Side Sleepers need a contour pillow, curving from the base of the neck to the ear (slightly heightened).